 Quality vs Quantity

 Make every rep count!
 And make sure every rep is done with perfect form.
 If you don’t know what perfect form is, hire a personal trainer.
-Investing in your training in the short term will afford you the long term benefits of good form, good programing, and maximum performance gains.
+Investing in your training in the short term will afford you the long-term benefits of good form, good programming, and maximum performance gains.
 As I always like to say “keep it simple & effective”

 Building Strength: An example